Skip to content

 Logical Reasoning (ProntoQA & ProsQA)

-COCONUT shows its most dramatic improvements on logical reasoning tasks that require planning and searching.
+COCONUT shows its largest gains on logical reasoning tasks that require planning and searching.

 Multimodal Integration

-Heima (Shen et al. (2025)) demonstrated that “thinking tokens” excel at multimodal reasoning.
-The framework introduces several key advantages:
+Heima (Shen et al. (2025)) reported that “thinking tokens” work well for multimodal reasoning.
+In their setup:

 Diagram showing the Heima model's multimodal reasoning process.
 It shows how the model can reason about images and text in a continuous latent space.